If kombucha is already a regular part of your wellness repertoire, then you may want to take note of another gut-loving elixir: drinking vinegars.

 The aggravate of yeast and AAB form the vinegar “mother” – the murky and stringy solution found at the bottom of unpasteurized bottles of vinegar, kombucha, and other fermented products.

-Despite making your bottle of "booch" appear somewhat cloudy, the mother is filled with enzyme powers and gut-friendly bacteria that support your healthy body.
+Despite making your bottle of "booch" appear somewhat cloudy, the mother is filled with enzyme goodness and gut-friendly bacteria that support your healthy body.

 What’s Up With Drinking Vinegar?

 Nestled between the bottles of kombucha and probiotic gut shots on the shelves of your local health food store you may also find bottles of another fermented goodie: drinking vinegar.
-This elixir may be new to the grocery store shelves, but has been consumed for centuries for its healthful properties.
+This elixir may be taking up more space on your grocery store's functional beverage shelves, but it has been consumed for centuries for its healthful properties.

 Numerous folk remedies note adding a tablespoon or two of unpasteurized vinegar to water with lemon juice and honey for ailments ranging from upset stomach to cold and flu.
 Drinking a (diluted!) shot of vinegar has also been touted for treating allergies, symptoms of IBS, digestive upset, high cholesterol, dry skin and hair, candida, and more.